“The constant anxiety of whether you'll be offered tenancy is tough, but pupillage is designed so that you're only up against yourself.”

 Tenancy is the prize at the end of the year-long interview that is pupillage.
 An offer of tenancy is effectively an invitation from a set to take a space in their chambers as a self-employed practitioner, sharing the services of the clerking and administrative teams.
 This is typically awarded after a vote of all members of chambers, following recommendations from a tenancy committee, clerks and possibly pupils' instructing solicitors.
 The decision is not one taken lightly.
-The Bar Standards Board warns that there are usually fewer tenancies than pupillages in a given year, and indeed the latest Bar Standards Board stats show that there were just 333 new tenancies registered in 2013/14, compared to the 514 first-six pupillages were registered in the same year.
+The Bar Standards Board warns that there are usually fewer tenancies than pupillages in a given year, and indeed the latest Bar Standards Board stats show that 300 new tenancies were registered in 2019/20, whereas 404 first-six pupillages were registered in the same year.
 This implies a pupil has around an 74% chance of gaining tenancy, but those are better odds than in any of the previous few years.

 Most pupils look to their own set for a place in the first instance, but this isn't always possible.
-In some cases the set doesn't have enough space to accommodate another tenant; in others the pupillage committee decides, after evaluating a pupil's performance and personal qualities, that they're simply not a good fit.
+In some cases the set doesn't have enough space to accommodate another tenant; in others the pupillage committee decides, after evaluating a pupil's performance and personal qualities, that they're simply not a good fit or not good enough.
 If you're curious about a set’s growth, view the list of members on its website and check how many new tenants have joined in recent years, then compare that against the number of pupillages offered in the same period.
-Sets typically tell us they aim to retain all their pupils if they can, but some consistently have more pupils than they retain, while others keep their pupil-to-tenant conversion rates steady year on year.
+Sets typically tell us they aim to retain all their pupils if they can, but some consistently have more pupils than they grant tenancy too.

-Tenancy decisions are commonly made in the July of the pupillage year, allowing unsuccessful pupils time to cast around for other tenancy offers, or at the very least a 'third six'.
+Tenancy decisions are commonly made in the July of the pupillage year, allowing unsuccessful pupils time to cast around for a 'third six'.
 This is a temporary tenancy, usually at another set, undertaken in the hopes of another shot at full tenancy.
 Occasionally, pupils may be offered a third six at the set where were a pupil, as a means of giving them a second chance.
 There's evidence to suggest that civil and commercial sets have higher pupil-to-tenant conversion rates than criminal sets; as such, it's not uncommon for a twelve-month criminal pupillage to be followed by a third six elsewhere, though plenty of commercial pupils also find themselves in need of a third six.
 The general rule is that if a third six is not successful, it is perhaps time to look outside the Bar.

 Life as a tenant

 Once you're a tenant, your earnings are directly tied to what type and how much work you take on.
 Many junior tenants – known as 'baby juniors' at the start – combine cases they head up themselves with roles as junior counsel on a bigger team.
-“Ideally you'll already have experience running your own cases by the end of pupillage and your transition from tenant and pupil will be a smooth one,” said one of our baby junior sources.
+“Ideally you'll already have experience running your own cases by the end of pupillage and your transition from pupil to tenant will be a smooth one,” a baby junior told us.
 “Still, you no longer have a supervisor to hold your hand, so you have to take control of things more.
 That can be a shock.”

 Some new tenants, particularly at commercial sets, encounter a down-swing in value matter when they start out.
-“As a pupil I was working on multimillion-pound matters because I sat with barristers who'd developed their practice to a senior level,” reported a baby junior at the commercial Bar, “but it's been a bit of a drop-off now that I'm sourcing my own cases.”
+“As a pupil I was working on multimillion-pound matters because I sat with barristers who'd developed their practice to a senior level,” reported one source, “but there's been a bit of a drop-off now that I'm sourcing my own cases.”

 "You no longer have a supervisor to hold your hand, so you have to take control of things more.
 That can be a shock.”

 Baby juniors can expect a standard day to be something like 9am to 7pm, though many consistently work beyond this, particularly when a case is coming to a head.
 Alongside their own work, all barristers are required to engage in continuing professional development (CPD).
-This involves courses on accounting, advocacy, case procedure and the like during their first three years of practice, then 12 hours of CPD activities a year after that.
+This involves courses on advocacy, accounting, case procedure, ethics and the like totalling 45 hours during the first three years of practice.
 These can include things like writing publications and teaching law to undergraduates.